Can aquatic therapy help individuals with cerebral palsy improve their mobility?

 - Stretching

-Floatation devices (vests, barbells, resistance bands, noodles, boards) are used to help keep patients’ heads out of the water.
-They ensure extra safety so that CP patients can focus on their movements.
+Floatation devices (vests, barbells, resistance bands, noodles, boards) are used to help keep individuals’ heads out of the water.
+They ensure extra safety so that individuals can focus on their movements.

 Benefits of Aquatic Therapy for Cerebral Palsy